 The PC Cowboys

 Originally a by-product of the improv shows, The Politically Correct Cowboys quickly took on a life of their own.
 The act mixed original funny music with comedy bits, both written and not.
 The band produced two CDs that sold enough to go wood on the Billboard charts, and they were lucky enough to get some nice radio airplay in remote parts of Norway and Czechia.
 Of course, doing this material, they aren't going to use their real names.
 Mike's alter ego was Hamshire Fannett, the lead singer.
 Willie Nelson loved the Boys enough to book them at his Fourth of July Picnic in Luckenbach.
 The band is on permanent hiatus, but you can read about them in The PC Cowboy book that Mike wrote.
 And though the PC website has been taken down, you're still in luck!
-Visit this website's store to purchase remaining merchandise.
+Visit this website's store to purchase the book and more remaining merchandise.
+Visit your music app or website to find PC Cowboys songs.

 On the Air: Television and Radio